-Click the link the below that best describes your situation:
+Click the link below that best describes your situation:

 Are you a high schooler with no professional work experience?
 Don’t worry—this resume example can help you write a strong education section that will land you more interviews.
 Check out how the candidate fills out their education section in this high-school resume example:

 What this applicant did

-The above resume depicts a high school age applicant who does not have work experience.
-In the Education section, she lists her:
+The above resume depicts a high-school applicant who does not have work experience.
+In the education section, she lists her:

 What you can do

 With no work experience, you should aim to write your resume in a similar format.
-Try to think of activities you participate in, like school projects and clubs, or even outside of school, that you can claim as major achievements.
+Try to think of activities you participate in, like school projects and clubs, volunteer work, or even athletics.

-Volunteer work also counts, so definitely include that.
 Your aim should be to present yourself as an active person who can be trusted to learn quickly and manage an entry-level job efficiently, so dig up whatever evidence you can to show that you’re up to the task.

 Are you a high schooler with some work experience?